oxcarga/quiniela/plan.md

 - **Knockout draws:** Predictions are scored based on the 90-minute result only.
 Extra time and penalties are ignored for scoring purposes.
 This must be communicated clearly in the UI.
 - **Timezones:** All `kickoffAt` timestamps stored in UTC.
 Displayed in the user's local timezone using `Intl.DateTimeFormat`.
 - **Only magic link auth is supported.** No OAuth providers (Google, Facebook) — keeps the auth surface minimal and avoids third-party app setup.
+- **Pre-auth Firestore reads must go through an API route.** The `users` collection requires `request.auth != null`.
+Any check that runs before the user is authenticated (e.g. the login page email lookup) must call a Next.js API route that uses the Firebase Admin SDK, which bypasses security rules.
+- **`fetchSignInMethodsForEmail` is broken for passwordless users.** The Firebase client SDK's `fetchSignInMethodsForEmail` always returns an empty array for email-link users — it cannot be used to check whether an account exists.
+Use `adminAuth.getUserByEmail()` server-side instead.